-Our products are designed by us in Byron Bay, Australia and made for us by manufacturing partners in Australia, Taiwan, USA, China and India.
+Our products are designed by us in Byron Bay, Australia and made for us by manufacturing partners in Australia, Taiwan, China and India.

 Where we manufacture our products depends on what the product is, where the raw materials come from and who has the machinery to make it.

 When we started Seed & Sprout, we wanted to produce solely within Australia.

 Our first product was a stainless steel lunchbox and we did extensive searching domestically for steel suppliers who could manufacture our lunchboxes.

 Unfortunately, despite being a massive producer of steel, we were unable to locate manufacturing partners within Australia for our steel products.

 They simply did not have the machinery necessary to produce the kind of products we wanted to make.

 So rather than give up, we went on a sourcing trip to meet potential manufacturers abroad.